RachidMuleia/RachidMuleia.github.io/content/authors/admin/_index.md

 ---
 <div style="text-align: left">

 I have a PhD in statistics from Hasselt University, a journey that was shaped by prof. dr. Christel Faes and Emeritus Professor Marc Aerts, and who have also been responsible for what for my professional path.
 In my daily work, I apply my statistical skills to to address public health challenges across a variety of domains, ranging from analyzing survey data to routine health data and clinical trial data.
-My research interest revolves around spatial statistics, Bayesian inferences, generalized additive models, public health and epidemiology and climate change.
+My research interest revolves around spatial statistics, Bayesian inferences, generalized additive models, public health and epidemiology, and climate change.
 Outside of work, I’m a husband, a father, an avid reader and a guy who enjoys new adventures.
 I also like to do sport, gym workouts and swimming, which I believe is what keeps me awaken every day. </div>